RussMoore22/MoodMouse/docs/data-model.md

 | journal_entry  | text                       | no     | yes      |
 | survey         | references surveys         | no     | no       |
 | rorschach_test | references rorschach_tests | no     | no       |

+The check_in entity is the core data of the application and stores daily data from a user.

 #### accounts
 | name               | type           | unique   | optional |